Paid Time Off – Hourly Employees

 20+ years = 25 days

 An employee's annual allowances will further be based upon the scheduled hours per week and actual months the employee worked during the previous fiscal year.
-An employee does not earn for the period he or she is either on an unpaid leave of absence, laid-off, or working in a temporary status.
-Employees should use vacation time by the last day of the pay period of the fiscal year.
+An employee does not earn for the period they are either on an unpaid leave of absence, laid-off, or working in a temporary status.
+Employees should use vacation time by the last day of the last pay period of the fiscal year.

 Anniversary Allowance

-During the anniversary month in which a regular, hourly employee completes 3 or 15 years of continuous service; or a non-union service employee completes 5, 12, or 20 years of continuous service; additional vacation will be granted on a pro-rated basis depending upon the month in which the employee was hired.
+During the anniversary month in which a regular, hourly employee completes three (3) or fifteen (15) years of continuous service, or a non-union service employee completes five (5), twelve (12), or twenty (20) years of continuous service, additional vacation will be granted on a pro-rated basis depending upon the month in which the employee was hired.

 Anniversary Month Additional Vacation Eligibility